alexismarroquin7/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+React's useRouteMatch is used for dynamic urls.
+It will match the path used in a Route component.
+It allows us to append parameters to a url.
+An example of when you could use this hook is looking for a specific item in a list by id.
+Your url might look something like `http://${BASE_URL}/item-list/1` to render the item with an id of 1.

 1. How would you explain form validation to someone who has never programmed before?

+Validation on a form is simply confirming that all inputs follow a specific format to make sure all required fields are filled.
+Also, as developers, we want to keep our data clean and standardized to make the dataset easier to work with.

 1. In 1-2 sentences, define end to end testing.

+E2E testing concerns the user's experience while using the app/website.
+It simulates anything a user would be controlling.
+For example, a common test is checking that submit buttons are only enabled when all required fields in a form are validated.

 ## Instructions